and3rson/enlightenment/README.md

 ## `LightSource` class

+### `LightSource(POSITION, RADIUS, INTENSITY, COLOR, [ANGLE_START, ANGLE_END])`

 Represents a source of light.
-Has color, radius and strength.
+Has color, radius, strength and optional direction.

-    var lightSource1 = new LightSource(new Phaser.Point(X, Y), RADIUS, INTENSITY, [RED, GREEN, BLUE, ALPHA]);
-    // - X, Y: position of light source.
+- POSITION: position of light source, must be instance of `Phaser.Point`
-    // - RADIUS: radius of image.
+- RADIUS: radius of image.
-    // - INTENSITY: how intensive is the light.
+- INTENSITY: how intensive is the light.
 0 < INTENSITY <= 1
-    // - RED, GREEN, BLUE, ALPHA - color of the light.
+- COLOR: color of the light.
+- ANGLE_START, ANGLE_END (optional): direction of the light cone.
+Defaults to `0, 0`.
+If not provided (i. e. bot values set to zero), the light will be emitted in all directions, otherwise the light will become directional and will be capped to provided angles.

+    // Create light source
+    var lightSource1 = new LightSource(new Phaser.Point(200, 300), 500, 0.5, [1, 0, 0, 1]);

     // Add light to scene
     lightSystem.addLightSource(lightSource1);